lumen-notes/lumen/docs/templates.md

 | `default`     | `string`   | No       | The default value for the input.                                                                                                           |
 | `description` | `string`   | No       | A description of the input.                                                                                                                |

-These are inputs are added to the variables available in the template.
+These inputs are added to the variables available in the template.
 For example, here's how you might add an `author` input to your Book template:

 ```
 ---
 template:
   name: Book
   inputs:
     author:
       type: string
-author: '<%= author %>'
+author: <%= author %>
 isbn:
 recommended_by:
-date_saved: '<%= date %>'
+date_saved: <%= date %>
 ---

 #